Ipgnosis/argonaut/README.md

 ## Approach

-An arbitrary JSON file is:
+An arbitrary JSON file:

 * Has a read path (and potentially a write path)

-* Either valid or invalid
+* Is either valid or invalid

 * Is either an object or a list